Cincinnati Catastrophic Injury Lawyer reviewing Accidental Electrocution Accident Lawsuits

 Over the course of 12 years, a study conducted by the United States Bureau of Labor Statistics demonstrated that 143 construction workers die annually as a direct result of accidental electrocution.
 However, deaths secondarily related to accidental electrocution – such as burns or falls – on construction sites are numbered as high as 400 per year.
 Construction sites can be a dangerous place for workers, especially if they are not necessary specialized as electricians.
 For example, unknown to many, the outer covering of power lines is primarily for weather protection, not to prevent electrocution of anything that comes into contact with them.

-Joe Lyon is a highly rated Cincinnati Catastrophic Injury lawyer representing plaintiffs nationwide in a wide variety of civil litigation claims.
+Joe Lyon is a highly-rated Cincinnati Catastrophic Injury lawyer and Ohio workplace injury attorney representing plaintiffs nationwide in a wide variety of civil litigation and workplace injury claims.

 Common Causes of Accidental Electrocution

 - Excavator contact with power lines

 - Ladder or tree contact with power lines

 - Improper use of extension cords and flexible cords cause them to wear and tear; when this occurs, live wire is exposed, thus poses a severe threat to those who make contact with it.

 - Established safe work procedures are either not implemented or not followed